 The Awards Committee has determined that it will only consider applications for a Grant which are at least 50% match funded from other sources – which cannot be State funds.
 However, this policy may be reviewed by the Awards Committee at any time and it may determine, at its sole discretion, that such match funding is not required by a specific application.
 If match funding is not available for your project then you should explain why this is the case and what effort has been made to obtain match funding.

-The Awards Committee will receive a recommendation from the Grant Scheme Administrative team on the application, including whether it satisfies the Scheme and State Aid criteria.
+The Awards Committee will receive a recommendation from the Grant Scheme Administrative team on the application, including whether it satisfies the relevant criteria.

 The Awards Committee may award grants:

 - to all, some or none of the applications certified by the Grant Scheme Administrator as satisfying the Scheme and State Aid criteria, and being recommended for a grant

 - to the full amount as sought in the application, or any amount up to that level